Watch | Listen | Learn

-**NEW - American Graduate Evaluation from the Everyone Graduates Center at Johns Hopkins University School of Education: The research finds that the American Graduate initiative has succeeded in building community capacity to meet the national priority of ending America’s high school dropout crisis.
+American Graduate Evaluation from the Everyone Graduates Center at Johns Hopkins University School of Education: The research finds that the American Graduate initiative has succeeded in building community capacity to meet the national priority of ending America’s high school dropout crisis.

 Graduation Data by State